We will accept applications until the positions are filled. Submit your application online via:

 Please use posting number F2000096 to apply.

-The Department of Computer Science and Engineering, University at Buffalo invites candidates to apply for multiple tenured and tenure-track faculty positions.
-Candidates at all ranks from all areas of computer science and engineering, including but not limited to areas covered by existing faculty strength such as Algorithms, Big Data, Cyber Security, Cyber Physical Systems (or Internet of Things), Databases, Distributed Systems, Embedded Systems, Machine Learning, Mobile Computing, Multimedia, Pattern Recognition, Robotics, and Theory.
-We are looking for candidates who can operate effectively in a diverse community of students and faculty and share our vision of keeping all constituents reach their potential.
+The Department of Computer Science and Engineering (CSE) at University at Buffalo (UB) invites candidates to apply for the positions of Assistant Professor, Associate Professor or Full Professor.
+We are particularly looking for candidates who can operate effectively in a team environment and in a diverse community of students and faculty and share our vision of helping all constituents reach their full potential.

 The successful candidate will be expected to teach courses at the graduate and undergraduate levels, mentor graduate students, advise students at all levels and maintain an active research program.
 The successful candidate for an Associate Professor or Full Professor position should have a record of scholarly accomplishments, teaching experience and a sustained externally funded research program.
 All areas of research expertise that complement the existing research strengths in the department will be considered.
 Preference will be given to candidates in the following areas: (1) Software Systems broadly defined (including Database Systems, Distributed Systems, Programming Languages, Operating Systems,); (2) Emerging Computing Systems broadly defined (including Edge Computing, Cloud Computing, High Performance Computing, Mobile Computing, Computer Networks, and Quantum Computing).
 Other areas including Cybersecurity, Cyber Physical Systems, Data Analytics and Internet-of-Things will also be considered.